Which do you tend to focus on more: acquiring new clients or maintaining your existing ones?

 But send a thoughtful gift around an unexpected time?
 Now you’ve got the customer’s attention.
 You’ve surprised and delighted them.
 You made them feel special, which is a big deal.
 Here are a few important aspects of gift-giving:

 - Make sure it’s meaningful.
 Is it something the client would actually want or use?

 - Personalize it for the individual.
 Don’t send something generic.

 - Always include a handwritten note.
-Thank them for being a customer and make a genuine, human-to-human connection with them.
+Thank them for being a client and make a genuine, human-to-human connection with them.
 Even if you don’t have a gift budget, sending a thoughtful handwritten note alone is impactful.

 Build a feedback loop

 You can’t fix the problems you aren’t aware of.
-The best way to find out if your customers are running into problems you don’t know about is to ask them.
+The best way to find out if your clients are running into problems you don’t know about is to ask them.
 Find out what they think about your business.
 Gathering consistent feedback from customers will help you determine what you’re doing well and which areas you could improve.

 - Ask a new customer to leave a review within a few days of their purchase.